 Martin Hoare: I personally think that all people should receive overall fair treatment.
-I think that currently the family members of EU citizens have an easier set of requirements to satisfy objectively; outside that the Home Office enforce in the most severe and restrictive way possible.
+I think that currently the family members of EU citizens have an easier set of requirements to satisfy objectively.
+I find that the Home Office enforces that in the most severe and restrictive way possible.
 I can see no grounds of fairness to suggest that everybody should go down to the lower level of protection that applies under the purely English rules.

 Martin Hoare: Yes, I would.
 From time to time, those advocating support for the English rules and litigating on behalf of the British Government suggest that the English rules are somehow compatible with European principles.